omonimus1/SEM_group_project/use-cases/use-case-4.md

-#USE CASE: 4 Produce a Report on the Population for a specific number of cities.
+#USE CASE: 4 Generate a Report on the Population for a specific number of cities.
 ##CHARACTERISTIC INFORMATION
 ###Goal in Context
-4. As a Data Analyst I want to receive a report on the population of a specific number of cities in the world, provided by me, so that I can make a statistic for the movement of the population in the world, or in a particular continent, region, country, district.
+As a Data Analyst I want to generate a report on the population of a specific number of cities in the world, provided by me, so that a statistic for the movement of the population in the world, or in a particular continent, region, country, district can be made.

 ###Scope
 Organisation.